sierie85/image-search/README.md

 # Image-Search

-Utilize the powerful Pixabay API to search for compelling images.
-This sample use case demonstrates how to seamlessly integrate an external API with Next.js, a popular framework for building web applications.
-Keep in mind that this application is for demonstration purposes only.
+This is a sample application that demonstrates how to use the Pixabay API to search for images.
+This application is built with Next.js.